thomaswpp/mpquic-sbd/README.md

 # 2 Guidelines

-To run the MPQUIC-SBD, there are two options:
+To run MPQUIC-SBD:

- * (a) To reproduce easily our experimental setup and measurements in [1], we provide a VM ready to run the experiments.
+ * (a) If you want to reproduce easily our experimental setup and measurements in [1], we can use our VM ready to run the experiments.
 Go to Section 3 for more instructions.

- * (b) You can create your own experimental environment, and then download and install this software artefact.
+ * (b) If you have your own experimental environment, you can download and install our MPQUIC-SBD artefacts.
 Go to Section 4 for more instructions.

 # 3 Quickstart from a prepared VM